NelsonDane/auto-rsa/README.md

 All brokers: separate account credentials with a colon (":").
 For example, `ALLY_USERNAME:ALLY_PASSWORD`.
 Separate multiple logins with the same broker with a comma (",").
 For example, `ALLY_USERNAME:ALLY_PASSWORD,ALLY_USERNAME2:ALLY_PASSWORD2`.

-For Selenium-based brokers, you can optionally set the webdriver version by setting `WEBDRIVER_VERSION` in your `.env` file.
-For example, `WEBDRIVER_VERSION=114.0.5735.90`.
-This only applies to the CLI tool, not the Discord bot.

 ### Ally
 **Ally has disabled their API, so Ally is currently unsupported.**